axeluhl/sailing-analytics/wiki/amazon-ec2.md

 After your instance has been started (and build and tests are through) it will be publicly reachable if you chose a port between 8090 and 8099.
 If you filled the BUILD_COMPLETE_NOTIFY field then you will get an email once the server has been built.
 You can also add your email address to the field SERVER_STARTUP_NOTIFY to get an email whenever the server has been started.

-You can now access this instance by either using the Administrator key or the Sailing User key:
+You can now access this instance by either using the Administrator key (for root User) or the Sailing User key (for user sailing):

 <pre>
 ssh -i .ssh/Administrator.pem root@ec2-54-246-247-194.eu-west-1.compute.amazonaws.com